fivdi/pigpio/README.md

 ##### digitalWrite(value)
 - value - 0 or 1

 Sets the GPIO value to 0 or 1.
+If PWM or servo pulses are active on the gpio they are switched off.
 Returns this.

-##### analogWrite(value)
+##### analogWrite(dutyCycle)
-- value - duty cycle, an unsigned integer in the range 0 through 255
+- dutyCycle - an unsigned integer in the range 0 (off) through 255 (fully on)

 Starts PWM on the gpio.
 Returns this.

-##### servoWrite(value)
+##### servoWrite(pulseWidth)
-- value - pulse width in microseconds, an unsigned integer, 0 or a number in the range 500 through 2500
+- pulseWidth - pulse width in microseconds, an unsigned integer, 0 or a number in the range 500 through 2500

 Starts servo pulses on the gpio, 0 (off), 500 (most anti-clockwise) to 2500 (most clockwise).
 Returns this.